iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 76 | Hobby Input
 =================================================

+The Hobby Input gives the module the ability to read in a variety of hobby communication protocols.
+Supported protocols are standard 1-2ms PWM, OneShot125, OneShot42, MultiShot, and DShot (150 -
+1200).
+The protocols are autodetected by default, but can be set to accept a single specific protocol.
+The values read by the Hobby Input are fed into a Parser object, such as the Servo Parser or the ESC Parser.

     .. table:: Hobby Input
         :widths: 8 18 15 10 5 50
         :class: tight-table